 Sokyrjany, and Sekiryany) is a town in northern

 Bessarabia.
 About two thirds of Bessarabia lies within

-present day Ukraine is on the border with Moldova and not
+Ukraine on the border with Moldova and not far from

-in present day Ukraine was under the Austro-Hungarian
+also in present day Ukraine near the border with Moldova,

 Other surnames connected with this family are: Edelstein, German, Germaine, Gurman, Weisberg, Abramowitz, Abrams, Bellow, Kopyt, Dorfman, Ferdman, Silverman.

 If you are a descendant of Samuel and Bessie